Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 2. Organic Wool Pillows: Best for Year-Round Temperature Regulation

 A peer-reviewed study in Nature and Science of Sleep (PMC4853167) found wool significantly shortened sleep onset latency compared to cotton, attributing this to wool's moisture wicking reducing thermal stress.
+Temperature factors explain 67.8% of the variance in sleep onset latency in that research, which is why a fill that actively manages moisture outperforms one that merely breathes for heavy sweaters.

 What it does better than memory foam: Wool actively moves moisture away from your skin rather than trapping it.
 It also resists dust mites, mold, and odor naturally.